Last Updated on October 1, 2020 by Avia

-Symbolic Anchor Tattoo Ideas
+Symbolic Anchor Tattoo Ideas and Meanings

 Tons of seafaring matey’s and pirates alike have adopted the anchor as a symbol of their love for the open waters.

 There are varying designs of anchors, and the design of your anchor tattoo will tell a lot about your inky intentions.
-I've seen some anchor tattoos honor the dance between male and female duality and harmony.
-In this case, the crescent (along the bottom of the anchor) is symbolic of female (yin) - and the vertical rod is symbolic of male (yang) energy.
+I’ve seen some anchor tattoos honor the dance between male and female duality and harmony.

 Ancient Egyptian art shows gender in the anchor too.
 An anchor drawing/etching designed with a skiff or a boat as the lower half of the anchor represented “female” (the curve of woman, the crescent of moon).
 And, a snake composed the upper half of the anchor-art, as the erect vertical mast – this is the male factor (phallus).
 Together, these two design compositions symbolize creation.